RolyVy/nyc-crashes/README.md

 Can I, Should I drop it?
 Can I find a way to fill the missing values?

-2 / Check the unique values of each columns : .unique()
+* **2 / Check the unique values of each columns : .unique()**

 Checking the unique values in each columns allow me to compare some columns between eachother.
 Aswell it can highlights the redundancy of a term written in different way, and therefore that could be object to consolidation by harmonizing all the different spelling as one
 By exemple : [tow truck, Tow Truck, TOW TRUCK, tow Truck, Tow truck] , this 5 items from that list represent the same type of truck and therefore we could adapt their spelling resulting, for example, in having only [Tow Truck] left as unique value

-3 / Reducing the amount of column
+* **3 / Reducing the amount of column**
 Here, after I noticed that some columns were missing values, i also noticed that for our purpose we could easily reduce the amount of columns in our dataset without losing the meaning of it.
 By exemple: the 5 different vehicules columns could be put in one

-4/ Consolidation

-5/
+To do so I created a new column gathering the values of the different columns i wanted and could 'merge' together.
+For the 'street_name' newly created column, gathering the 3 other column concerning the street name where the accident occured, I had first to remove the different 'NaN' values that i repaced with empty strings ("")

+* **4/ Consolidation**

+* **5/ Duplicates**

 ### Choices Explained ###